January 19, 2022

 All Registered Dietitians are nutritionists, but not all nutritionists are Registered Dietitians.
 A Registered Dietitian is the highest level of nutrition education an individual can obtain.

-In outpatient settings, community nutrition, and private practice especially, Registered Dietitians are health coaches.
-RDs are trained in motivational interviewing which is a key component of the health coach-client relationship.
+In outpatient settings, Registered Dietitians are health coaches.
+RDs are trained in motivational interviewing which is a key component of building rapport with clients.

-In the foodservice and clinical setting, Registered Dietitians must stay abreast of current evidence-based research and industry advancements.
+In the foodservice and clinical setting, Registered Dietitians must stay on top of current evidence-based research and industry advancements.
 Registered Dietitians work in settings where it’s pertinent to provide updated and accurate nutrition information and interventions to clients and patients.

-Many times, you may even see Registered Dietitians use the title Registered Dietitian Nutritionist.
-Both of these titles are protected titles accredited by the Academy of Nutrition and Dietetics (AND). *Some states, (I am looking at you, Texas!!) allow “dietitian” to be interchangeable with nutritionist…this is an uphill battle!
+Registered Dietitians and Registered Dietitian Nutritionist are used interchangeably.
+Both of these titles are protected titles accredited by the Academy of Nutrition and Dietetics (AND).

 To become a Registered Dietitian, one must: